rust-lang/compiler-team/procedures/steering-meeting.md

 ## Adding a proposal

-Proposals can be added by opening an issue on the [compiler-team repository][ct].
+Proposals can be added by opening an issue on the [compiler-team repository][ct issues].
 There is an issue template for meeting proposals that gives directions.
 The basic idea is that you prepare your proposal in a hackmd/gist/hackmd/document based on [this template][template] and then link to that in the issue, along with a few other details. **This